 Millions of people suffer from diabetes but it is also very common in dogs and cats.
-If managed properly, these animals can continue to live happy lives despite having diabetes.
+If managed properly, these animals can continue to live happy lives despite having feline or canine diabetes.

 Diabetes is a disease that affects the pancreas’ ability to secrete the proper amount of insulin necessary to control blood sugar.
 Hence the animal can become hyperglycemic (high blood sugar).
 It is thought that diabetes in animals is usually hereditary.

 Some symptoms to look out for in your pet are severe weight loss or gain, changes in appetite, excessive drinking, frequent urination, dehydration, lethargy, cataracts in dogs and muscle weakness in cats.
 In uncontrolled diabetes, the dog or cat may become ketotic, using fat to produce energy.
 If so, additional symptoms include breath that smells like acetone or nail polish remover, vomiting, weakness, rapid breathing, and eventually a diabetic coma.